echosprint/TabularTransformer/docs/getting-started.md

 Explanation of Parameters:

-  -  max_iters=3000: This sets the maximum number of iterations for training.
-It determines how many times the model will go through the training data.
+- max_iters: Sets the maximum number of iterations for training, determining how many times the model will go through the training data.

-  - learning_rate=5e-4: The learning rate controls the step size during model weight updates.
+- learning_rate: Controls the step size during model weight updates.
 A smaller value like 5e-4 ensures the model learns gradually, reducing the risk of overshooting the optimal solution.

-  - output_dim=1: Specifies the dimension of the model's output.
+- output_dim: Specifies the dimension of the model's output.
 Here, it is set to 1, which is typical for binary classification or regression tasks.

-  - loss_type='BINCE': Indicates the loss function to be used during training.
-'BINCE' stands for Binary Cross-Entropy, commonly used for binary classification problems.
+- loss_type: Indicates the loss function to be used during training. `BINCE` stands for Binary Cross-Entropy, commonly used for binary classification problems.

-  - batch_size=128: The number of samples processed in each iteration.
+- batch_size: The number of samples processed in each iteration.
 A batch size of 128 balances the need for stable gradient estimates and computational efficiency.

-  - eval_interval=100: The model will be evaluated on the validation set every 100 iterations, allowing you to monitor its performance regularly during training.
+- eval_interval: The model will be evaluated on the validation set every 100 iterations, allowing you to monitor its performance regularly during training.

-  - eval_iters=20: Defines the number of iterations used during the evaluation phase.
+- eval_iters: Defines the number of iterations used during the evaluation phase.
 It helps average the performance over several mini-batches to get a more stable evaluation metric.

-  - warmup_iters=100: Specifies a warm-up phase for the first 100 iterations where the learning rate gradually increases to its set value.
+- warmup_iters: Specifies a warm-up phase for the first 100 iterations where the learning rate gradually increases to its set value.
 This technique helps stabilize the initial training phase.

-  - validate_split=0.2: The proportion of the dataset reserved for validation.
+- validate_split: The proportion of the dataset reserved for validation.
 Here, 20% of the data will be used to validate the model's performance during training, ensuring that the model is not overfitting.

-we create a `ttf.Trainer` instance and initiate the training process for the `TabularTransformer` model.
+Finally, we create a `ttf.Trainer` instance and initiate the training process for the TabularTransformer model.
 We will train the model using a one-liner.

 ```python